The Myst Reader: Reception

 Reception to the Myst novels has been mixed.
 Sybil Steinberg of Publishers Weekly reviewed The Book of Atrus and stated that Wingrove's achievement of a "rollicking adventure tale" was improbable, given that previous game-to-book attempts had failed horribly.
 Booklist also gave the book a positive review, stating that the plot was predictable but the book served its purpose "to either introduce readers to the game, or supply players with back stories".
 A reviewer for New Scientist called the story "a good, light read for the holiday season."

 Other reviewers felt that the novel could not stand on its own, and relied on the games to maintain relevancy.
 Albert Kim of Entertainment Weekly also gave the novel a mediocre score, saying the main issue that doomed The Book of Atrus was that it removed the mystery from Myst.
 "Much of the game's charm is derived from its eeriness, a haunting aura that is lost in the text," Kim wrote.
 Fantasy and Science Fiction stated that the prose was not up to the task of bringing the characters to life.
 Steinberg later stated that with the books "bereft of the game's dazzling graphics and its hypnotic interactive dimension", the second and third novels plodded along with boring prose.

 Despite the mixed reviews, the Myst novels sold well.
 The Book of Atrus reached a top spot of 176 on USA Today's Best-Selling Books list.
 More than 450,000 copies of Book of Atrus and Book of Ti'ana have been sold.
 A fourth and fifth Myst novel were planned.
 The first, entitled Myst: The Book of Marrim, was announced in 2004; a preview of the novel was packaged in the Myst V: End of Ages special edition.
 A group of independent filmmakers adapted The Book of Ti'ana into a screenplay, with the blessing of the Millers.
 The project later stalled.

-A new edition of The Book of Atrus, published by Cyan via print-on-demand, was released in September of 2023, shortly before the thirtieth anniversary of the original release of Myst.
+A new edition of The Book of Atrus, published by Cyan via print-on-demand, was released in September 2023, shortly before the thirtieth anniversary of the original release of Myst.
 In 2025, Cyan published all three books in a new digital edition called The Myst Trilogy.